Drive sales on autopilot with ecommerce-focused featuresSee Features

-Black Friday is the peak period for sales for ecommerce stores, so make sure that you’ve got the best Black Friday email examples and templates to ensure your success!
+Black Friday is the peak period for sales for ecommerce stores.
+You need to make sure that you’ve got the best Black Friday email examples and templates to ensure your success.

 Of course, we all know the main problem with Black Friday email marketing—the astronomically high level of competition.

 Every year, every retailer sends emails non-stop during the Black Friday sales season.

 Not only that, but retailers are starting to reach out via other channels too—with SMS proving particularly popular.
 According to our reports, Omnisend customers sent 47% more promotional SMS and 36% more total SMS the first half of 2022 than during the same period in 2021.

 The challenge for email marketing is to find as many ways to stand out in their customers’ inboxes as possible.
 Merchants need to make sure that all their amazing holiday deals are getting noticed.

 That’s where we come in.
 We’re here to provide you with the best Black Friday email examples out there, so you can really stand out amongst your competition and maximize the potential of what is sure to be a record-breaking holiday season.

 Even better, we’ll provide you with three of the best Black Friday email templates too, so you can quickly adapt it for your brand and send it off.

 That way, you can focus on preparing the other aspects of your Black Friday strategy.

 To get the proper motivation, let’s look at 10 of the best Black Friday promotional email examples you can steal for your Black Friday campaigns.